jelenaLis/script-openVibe/README.md

 * signals: empty on purpose, OpenViBE will write data in here, also conain most scenarios' output configuration to ease backup.

 NB: two files will be recorded : one containing EEG data and the other the output of the classifier (*_EEG.gdf and *_class.gdf respectively).
 Both have the same stimulations (recorded from tux racer)

+* cross_valid: used by scripts handling cross-validation on training sets in order to store temporary files

 ### From tux1